w3f/polkadot-spec/docs/chapter-anv.md

 ###### Definition -def-num- Head Data {#defn-head-data}
 :::definition

 The head data contains information about a parachain block ([Definition -def-num-ref-](chapter-anv#defn-para-block)).
-The head data is returned by executing the parachain Runtime, and relay chain validators are not concerned with its inner structure and treat it as a byte arrays.
+The head data is returned by executing the parachain Runtime, and relay chain validators are not concerned with its inner structure and treat it as a byte array.

 :::
 ###### Definition -def-num- Parachain Id {#defn-para-id}